Skip to main content

 Tell your doctor if you are pregnant or breastfeeding.

-How should I take Austedo XR?
+How should I take this medicine?

+Take Austedo as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

-Use the medicine exactly as directed.
+Austedo tablets are usually taken twice daily with food and a whole glass of water.
 Swallow the tablet whole and do not crush, chew, or break it.
 Tell your doctor if you have trouble swallowing the tablet whole.

 You may need medical tests to check your heart function using an electrocardiograph or ECG (sometimes called an EKG).

 Do not stop the medicine without your doctor's advice.
-If you stop taking Austedo XR for longer than 1 week, do not start taking it again without your doctor's advice.
+If you stop taking Austedo for longer than 1 week, do not start taking it again without your doctor's advice.

 Store at room temperature away from moisture and heat.
 Keep the medicine in the original container, along with the packet or canister of moisture-absorbing preservative.